-- To disconnect: turn all controls to the off (0) position, then remove plug from outlet.
+- To disconnect: turn the power switch to the off (0) position, then remove plug from outlet.
 Do not unplug by pulling on the AC power cord.
 To unplug, grasp the plug, not the cord.
 Unplug from outlet when not in use and before filling the tank, draining the tank, servicing or cleaning. - To reduce the risk of electrical shock, do not put the appliance in water or in other liquids.
 Do not place or store appliance where it can fall or be pulled into a tub or sink.
 Use in a dry area. - Follow the supplied instructions as to the use of the KA-RC-1 Do not use other processes or chemicals with our system.
-NEVER AIR DRY A RECORD AFTER A WASH: This leaves a residue in the grooves, causing required needle maintenance: the needle will pick up and accumulate the residue of which as a result will deaden the sound over time as dust accumulates on the needle.
+NEVER AIR OR BLOW DRY A RECORD AFTER A WASH: This leaves a residue in the grooves, causing required needle maintenance: the needle will pick up and accumulate the residue of which as a result will deaden the sound over time as dust accumulates on the needle.
 BEWARE OF VACUUMING: NO NEED TO USE OTHER PROCESSES.
-VACUUMING INTRODUCES DUST AND STATIC ONTO PREVIOUSLY RE-STORED GROOVES. - RETURN THE WARRANTY CARD WITHIN 15 DAYS OF PURCHASE.
+VACUUMING INTRODUCES DUST AND STATIC ONTO PRE-VIOUSLY RESTORED GROOVES.